Color Out of Space (film)

-Color Out of Space is a 2019 American science fiction Lovecraftian horror film directed and co-written by Richard Stanley, based on the short story "The Colour Out of Space" by H. P. Lovecraft.
+Color Out of Space is a 2019 American science fiction Lovecraftian horror film directed and co-written by Richard Stanley and Scarlett Amaris based on the short story "The Colour Out of Space" by H. P. Lovecraft.
 It stars Nicolas Cage, Joely Richardson, Elliot Knight, Madeleine Arthur, Brendan Meyer, Q'orianka Kilcher and Tommy Chong.
 This is Stanley's first feature film since his firing from The Island of Dr. Moreau (1996).
 According to Stanley, it is the first film in a trilogy of Lovecraft adaptations, which he hopes to continue with an adaptation of "The Dunwich Horror".

 Plot

 In the wake of his wife Theresa's mastectomy, Nathan Gardner moves his family, including children Lavinia, Benny, and Jack, to his late father's farm.
 One night, a brilliantly colored meteorite crash-lands in their front yard near the well.
 The next morning, hydrologist Ward Phillips, who is surveying the area for a dam development, along with the mayor and the sheriff of the nearby town of Arkham, arrive to see the meteor.
 Nathan and Lavinia later witness strange phenomena around the meteor, until it suddenly disappears.

 Ward notices that the groundwater has taken on an oily sheen and tests it.
 When his test strips begin to glow brightly with the color of the meteor, he advises the Gardners not to drink it.
 The family quickly becomes contaminated: Jack becomes fixated on the property's well, observing strange plant growths and insects, as well as claiming to communicate with a 'friend' inside the well.
 When Theresa is preparing dinner, she vacantly cuts off two of her fingers.
 Nathan rushes her to the hospital and Benny goes outside to put the farm's alpacas back in their stables, but does not return until late at night, claiming time had passed instantaneously for him.
 Meanwhile, Lavinia repeatedly tries to contact Nathan, but they are unable to hear each other through the phone.
 Upon the parents' return, Nathan lashes out at Benny and Lavinia with uncharacteristic rage.
 Further stresses, including all the crops becoming desiccated, place the family in crisis.

 Later, Lavinia tries to perform a ritual using a copy of the Necronomicon and offering her blood to save her family, mutilating herself in the process.
 Theresa suddenly hears Jack and Benny screaming after entering the alpaca stables and rushes to their aid, as the "Color" begins appearing outside.
 A bolt of the Color strikes and fuses Theresa and Jack together into a hideous mass.
 Finding all their electronic devices dead, the family is stranded and Nathan and the children carry Jack and Theresa into the attic to shield them from sunlight, which harms them.
 Benny reveals that the alpacas were similarly mutated and fused together by the Color and Nathan euthanizes them with a shotgun.
 Beginning to lose his sanity, Nathan also attempts to euthanize Theresa and Jack, but is unable to bring himself to do it.